Adele Jergens: Career

 She played Marilyn Monroe's mother in Ladies of the Chorus (1948) despite being only nine years older than Monroe.
-She played an exotic dancer in Armored Car Robbery, and a criminal's girl in Try and Get Me (both 1950) and appeared in the movie Abbott and Costello Meet the Invisible Man (1951).
+She played a criminal's girl in Try and Get Me (1950), and appeared in the movie Abbott and Costello Meet the Invisible Man (1951).

 She had a part in The Cobweb (1955), directed by Vincente Minnelli and starring Richard Widmark and Lauren Bacall.
-She worked in the 1950s radio show Stand By for Crime as Glamourpuss Carol Curtis with her real-life husband Glenn Langan as Chuck Morgan.
+She worked in the 1950s radio show Stand By for Crime as Glamourpuss Carol Curtis alongside her real-life husband Glenn Langan as Chuck Morgan.

-Personal life and death
+Personal life

 In 1949, while filming Treasure of Monte Cristo, a film noir set in San Francisco, she met and married co-star Glenn Langan.
-Jergens and Langan remained married until his death from lymphoma on January 26, 1991, at age 73.
+They remained married until his death from lymphoma on January 26, 1991, at age 73.

-They had one child, a son named Tracy Langan, who eventually worked in Hollywood behind the scenes as a film technician.
-Tracy died of a brain tumor in 2001.
+They had one child, a son, Tracy Langan, who eventually worked in Hollywood as a film technician.
+He died of a brain tumor in 2001.

 Death

-Adele Jergens-Langan, who retired from the screen in 1956, died on November 22, 2002, from pneumonia in her Camarillo, California, home.
-Her death came just four days before her 85th birthday.
+Jergens died from pneumonia on November 22, 2002, in her home in Camarillo, California, aged 84.

-She was buried beside her husband and son at Oakwood Memorial Park Cemetery in Chatsworth, California, under the headstone marked Langan.
+She was buried beside her husband and son at Oakwood Memorial Park Cemetery in Chatsworth, California.